ytraiba/Infrasense-Web-Map/README.md

 # Infrasense Web Map

-The goal of this project was to create an interactive, chloropleth web-map which displays data from hundereds of [Infrasense's](www.infrasense.com) past projects.
-Each state has a popups which display the number of projects, distance covered, number of project type, and more.
+The goal of this project was to create an interactive, choropleth web-map that displays data from hundreds of [Infrasense's](www.infrasense.com) past projects.
+Each state has a popup which displays the number of projects, distance covered, number of project type, and more.

-## Lessons Learned

-While working on this project I learned how to:

-* Proccess excel data with python
-* Use react-leaflet to display geographic information
-* Model data to create a chloropleth map.

 ## Dependencies